ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 ### **[2-ftp-ftps-experimental](https://github.com/ReaLx3m/KOReader-AI-Slop-User-Patches/blob/main/2-ftp-ftps-experimental.lua)**

 Addon for FTP Download Manager, with an S, for TLS.
 Adds FTPS support for the security concious.
+Re-download FTP Manager too, to make sure you have the latest patch with enabled hooking for ftp-ftps addon/patch.

 Wont work as standalone as it hooks into FTP DM.
 Adds a "Use FTPS" checkmark in the File Browser>AI Slop Settings>FTP Download Manager settings submenu.